yc-song/Computing-for-Data-Science-2022-Spring-/README.md

 Assignments and algorithms implemented by C++ are as below:

 ## Assignments
-- Assignment 1: Polymorphism (9/10; It was due to a mistake on submission)
+- Assignment 1: Polymorphism (9/10; It was due to a mistake on file name)
 - Assignment 2 (10/10)
   - Q1: Word Counts
   - Q2: Prime Number